FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 <audio src="macerena.ogg"></audio>
 ```

-If we wanted to set the audio file to autoplay and give the user controls to manage playback, we can add these attributes:
+If we want to set the audio file to `autoplay` and give the user `controls` to manage playback, we can add these attributes:

 ```html
 <audio src="macarena.ogg" autoplay="autoplay" controls="controls"></audio>